 Social Work Diploma

-Social Work is a two year program which combines knowledge and skills in social work, humanities, and behavioural sciences.
-The program prepares students for social work practice with individuals, families, groups and communities.
+Social Work is a two-year diploma program that combines knowledge and skills in social work, humanities and behavioural sciences.
+The program prepares you for exceptional social work practice with individuals, families, groups and communities.
 Graduates are employed in a broad range of government (public), non-profit and private agencies.
-Social Work diploma graduates are eligible to apply to become Registered Social Workers in Alberta.
+Social Work Diploma graduates are eligible to apply to become registered social workers in Alberta.

 Theory into action

-You’ll get extensive hands-on experience starting in your first year working with diverse populations including individuals and families living in poverty, high risk families, recent immigrants, the elderly, young offenders and others.
+Starting in your first year, you'll gain extensive hands-on experience working with diverse populations, including individuals and families living in low-income households, high-risk families, recent immigrants, the elderly, young offenders and others.

-You will gain knowledge and practice in a variety of social work skills, including the following activities with individuals, families, groups and communities:
+Experience wantedGain knowledge and practice in a variety of social work skills, including:

-Graduates may be employed in a range of government, nonprofit and private agencies.
+Career choices Graduates may be employed in a range of government, non-profit and private agencies.
 The demand for graduates is high and continues to grow.
-In Alberta, the job market for social workers is expected to increase by 3% to 4% a year.
+In Alberta, the job market for social workers is expected to increase by three to four percent a year.
 Your job title could be: